 Risk & Security View

 Mapping of Risk and Security Concepts to the ArchiMate.
+Security and data protection matters are part of the risk management.
+This modelling approach covers them both.

 SWOT Analysis View